Vedalam: Filming

-Principal photography began on 9 April 2015, with scenes intermittently shot for the rest of the month.
-The first official schedule began shooting in Navalur, Chennai, with scenes featuring Kumar and Menon entering a college.
-Subsequent scenes were shot around sets at Binny Mills in Chennai on 7 May 2015, and on 18 May, a song resembling Vinayagar Chathurthi celebration, featuring Kumar, Menon, Mayilswamy, and 150 dancers, was also shot at the same location.
+Principal photography began on 9 April 2015.
+The first official schedule began shooting in Navalur, Chennai, with scenes featuring Ajith and Menon entering a college.
+Subsequent scenes were shot around sets at Binny Mills in Chennai on 7 May 2015, and on 18 May, a song resembling Vinayagar Chathurthi celebration, featuring Ajith, Menon, Mayilswamy, and 150 dancers, was also shot at the same location.
 Sources reported that the song is similar to "Pillayarpatti Hero" from Vaanmathi (1996) and "Maha Ganapathi" from Amarkkalam (1999).
-Stills from the song were leaked into the internet.

-The team moved to Kolkata and scenes were shot featuring Haasan as a lawyer and Kumar as a taxi driver, with images from the shoot leaked on social networking sites.
+The team moved to Kolkata and scenes were shot featuring Haasan as a lawyer and Ajith as a taxi driver, with images from the shoot leaked on social networking sites.
 The makers announced that the producers went on location scouting at Dubai with 30% of the shoot being completed.
 However, the government had denied permission to shoot in Dubai, citing the month-long Ramzan celebrations from mid-June 2015.
-The unit then moved to shoot few scenes and a song sequence in Milan, Italy featuring Kumar and Haasan.
+The unit then moved to shoot few scenes and a song sequence in Milan, Italy featuring Ajith and Haasan.
 The team moved to Kolkata in July 2015.

 The unit returned to Chennai in August 2015 to film in Chennai, and Rahul Dev joined the project.
-Scenes were shot at Ramee Mall and a special set was erected at AVM Studios in Vadapalani, Guindy Race Course, and Fortis Malar Hospital, featuring Kumar and Haasan.
+Scenes were shot at Ramee Mall and a special set was erected at AVM Studios in Vadapalani, Guindy Race Course, and Fortis Malar Hospital, featuring Ajith and Haasan.
 The team also filmed night shots and few climax scenes.
 The team finished production in mid-October 2015 after making finishing touches on a song.
-Kumar was injured on the final day of the shoot, causing a minor delay.
-Despite his injury, Kumar immediately dubbed for the film to ensure that it would release to coincide with Diwali in November 2015.
+Ajith was injured on the final day of the shoot, causing a minor delay.
+Despite his injury, Ajith immediately dubbed for the film to ensure that it would release to coincide with Diwali in November 2015.

 Music

-The film's soundtrack was composed by Anirudh Ravichander, collaborating with Ajith Kumar and Siva for the first time.
-The album featured four songs written by Madhan Karky, Rokesh, Viveka, and Siva, and a theme track, though media falsely reported the film had five songs.
-On 1 May 2015, Anirudh announced on social media that the introduction song and theme music for the film was completed.
-"Veera Vinayaka", the introductory number is based on the Vinayagar Chathurthi celebrations, and is similar to "Maha Ganapathi" from Amarkkalam (1999) and "Pillayarpatti Hero" from Vaanmathi (1996).
-The theme track of the film is rumoured to be titled "Verithanam" which was disproven.
-The album featured songs recorded by Haasan, and Badshah.
-The audio rights were purchased by Sony Music.
-The film's incomplete track list featuring the song titles was released through Anirudh's Twitter account on 12 October 2015, and the official track list was revealed after two days.
-It was reported that the soundtrack album would be released during the composer's birthday on 16 October 2015, but it was released on 21 October 2015 instead, coinciding with Dusshera.
+The film's soundtrack was composed by Anirudh Ravichander.
+The album featured four songs written by Madhan Karky, Rokesh, Viveka, and Siva, and a theme track.
+The audio rights were purchased by Sony Music India.
+The complete album was released on 21 October 2015.